MikkelDitlevOlsen1/Computational-Modelling-of-Cooperation-Behavior-using-Bayesian-Inference/README.md

 ## Notebooks

-The following is a list of the main notebook file in the `Models` folder:
+The following is a brief description of each notebook file in the `model` folder:

 1. `Classifier.ipynb`: contains classification of the best-fit model for each subject
 2. `Evaluating_mcmc_multi.ipynb`: contains evaluations of the model support and model selection results